-The measured pixel values of the array are given in Figure 1.
+The measured pixel values of the array are given in the figure shown above.

 b) Now we consider if we can claim a detection of a source on a pixel-by-pixel basis.
 We know that the four central pixels see the source flux.
 What are the significances of detection (in standard deviations) for each of the four pixels?